YilinZhang00/Digital-Twin-for-AD/README.md

 ## License

-Please add the appropriate license for the repository before public release.
-If no license is provided, the default copyright restrictions apply.
+Please add an appropriate license before public release.
+If no license is provided, standard copyright restrictions apply.